 where $Z_\L$ is a normalisation constant, defines a translation invariant GGM on $\Omega^\nabla$. \end{thm}

-The aim of this paper is to study study GGMs of gradient potential constructed by an SOS model with alternating magnetism.
-By Theorem \ref{KF} each $q$-height-periodic boundary law $l$ defines a translation invariant GGM.
+The aim of this paper is to study GGMs of gradient potential constructed by an SOS model with alternating magnetism.
+By Theorem \ref{KF} each $q$-height-periodic boundary law $l$, which is independent on edges of tree, defines a translation invariant GGM.
 We find $q$-height-periodic boundary laws for this SOS model and use Theorem \ref{KF} to construct GGMs corresponding to these laws.